kashafsaeed/kashafsaeed/README.md

 - 👯 I’m looking to collaborate on web-based projects and beginner-friendly repositories
 - 🤔 I’m looking for help with JavaScript and responsive design
 - 💬 Ask me about HTML, CSS, and the basics of frontend development
-- 📫 How to reach me: [Add your email or LinkedIn here]
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love bringing designs to life with code!